Skip to content

 In that case, the opposing counsel can use deposition transcripts as evidence to impeach the witness’s credibility.
 However, it is important to ensure the integrity of the transcripts, as altered transcripts can lead to a miscarriage of justice.

+A previous deposition testimony can be used when a witness experiences difficulty in recalling details during a trial.
 The transcripts will serve as a record of the witness’s recollection, having been obtained at a time more proximate to the event when the witness’s memory was more vivid and accurate.

 When a party moves to admit deposition testimony as evidence, the court will assess its relevance to the case at the bar.
 Testimony irrelevant to the disputed issues or lacking a nexus to the claims asserted may be excluded under the Federal Rules of Evidence, which mandate that admissible evidence must tend to make a fact more or less probable and be of consequence in determining the action.